 A nice detail of this bike is that is has space for 28mm tyres which provide a bit for comfort and wet-weather grip than the usual 28mm rubber.
 You can even fit mudguards, though the maximum tyre size then drops to 25mm.
 That gives it quite a bit more versatility than many of the other bikes on this page, and makes it ideal for regular commuting if you want to stay dry.

 It's fair to say the Boardman Road Sport is a bike that impressed us a great deal when we reviewed it.
 Enough in fact that it was our Budget Bike of the Year 2013-14 and came third in the overall Bike of the Year Awards.
-You get a 7005 double-butted aluminium frame with a Shimano 2300 groupset and FSA Tempo compact chainset.
+You get a 7005 double-butted aluminium frame with Shimano Claris gears and FSA Tempo compact chainset.

-Giant is one of the biggest and most well-known bike brands in the world, and the £499 Defy 5 — currently on offer at £299 in some sizes — is the most affordable road bike in the range.
+Giant is one of the biggest and most well-known bike brands in the world, and the £525 Defy 4— currently on offer at £420 — is the most affordable road bike in the range.
 Thanks to technology trickling down from Giant's more expensive models, the Defy 5 is packed full of potential.
 It offers an Aluxx aluminium frame with an aluminium fork, Shimano Claris 16-speed groupset, FSA Tempo compact chainset and 25mm tyres for extra comfort.
 The Defy range of bikes have higher handlebars for a more comfortable riding position, nice if you're just getting into cycling.

 A great example of the bargains that are currently around, the Razor VR has Shimano Sora components hung on an aluminium frame with a carbon fork.
-It's pretty good value at its usual price, but for under £400 it's one to snap up before they change their minds — or run out.
+It's pretty good value at its usual price, but for a bit over £400 it's one to snap up before they change their minds — or run out.

 From a brand that started out with a singlespeed offering comes this brand new Point R aluminium road bike, available at four prices.
 This, at £449.99 with a Shimano Claris groupset, is the most affordable in the range; there's also a Sora version for £499.99 The frame has a very modern appearance.
 Smooth welds, curved tubes and internal cable routing.
 The bike comes fitted with 25mm tyres, and it'll go wider.
 We reviewed the top-of-the-range Shimano 105 model and were very impressed.